terletski/okNotesPW/README.md

 # okNotesPW
-Ok notes using Playwright + Cucumber
+"Ok notes Application" using Playwright + Cucumber

+Firstly run `npm install` to install the dependencies

-How to run:
+How to run tests:

-npm run test
+`npm run test`

+Allure Reports
+To open allure report after tests run you can use: `npm run allure:serve`